Obrepal/Allegro-Spring-TECH/README.md

 ## General info
 Third stage of recruting process to Allegro for internship program "Summer e-Xperience 2022".\
-Program counts the number of stars, returns repositories and usage the of used language by a given  Github user.
+Program counts the number of stars, returns repositories and usage the of used languages by a given  Github user.

 ## Technologies
 Project was created with:
 * Python 3.10.0
 * Fastapi 0.70.1
+* App Engine Application Platform

 ## Setup
 To run this project virtual environment is strongly recommended.